googlearchive/sample-media-pwa/README.md

 The videos are not included in the repo, but rather are served from a Google Cloud Storage bucket.
 They are served with CORS headers, meaning that you will need to run the local copy of the server at port 8080.

+## Misc Notes

+* The app currently does not support iOS.
+HLS support is coming soon, at which point everything should be fine.